Subsections (1) through (4) applies to cash, the Basic Food program, and medical programs.

-(4) With the exception of subsection (5) of this section, a client can temporarily be out of the state for more than one month.
+(4) A client can temporarily be out of the state for more than one month.
 If so, the client must supply the department with adequate information to demonstrate the intent to continue to reside in the state of Washington.

 (a) The person:

 (ii) Intends to maintain a residence in this state; and

 (iii) Lives in the United States at the time of the application.

 (b) In addition to the conditions in subsection (6)(a)(i), (ii), and (iii) being met, the absence must be:

 (i) Enforced and beyond the person's control; or

 (ii) Essential to the person's welfare and is due to physical or social needs.

 (7) Residency is not a requirement for detoxification services.

 (8) A person is not a resident when the person enters Washington state only for medical care.
 This person is not eligible for any medical program.
 The only exception is described in subsection (9) of this section.